-The length of time a baby wears newborn diapers depends primarily on their weight.
-On average, babies spend just over one month in newborn diapers; however, smaller babies may wear them for several months while larger babies may skip them altogether.
+On average, babies spend just over one month in newborn diapers, but time varies depending on their weight and growth rate.
 For most brands, size 1 diapers can be worn at 8 pounds, providing some overlap between sizing.

 Continue reading to learn more about newborn diaper sizing, stocking up on diapers, and when to size up.